usnistgov/FIPS201/_FIPS201/frontend.md

 PIV Cards MAY support card activation by the card management system to support card personalization and post-issuance card update.
-To activate the card for personalization or update, the card management system SHALL perform a challenge response protocol using cryptographic keys stored on the card in accordance with [SP 800-73].
-When cards are personalized, PIV Card Application Administration Keys SHALL be set to be specific to each PIV Card.
+To activate the card for personalization or update, the card management system SHALL perform a challenge response protocol using cryptographic keys stored on the card in accordance with [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73)  When cards are personalized, PIV Card Application Administration Keys
+SHALL be set to be specific to each PIV Card.
 That is, each PIV Card SHALL contain a unique PIV Card Application Administration Key.
-PIV Card Application Administration Keys SHALL meet the algorithm and key size requirements stated in [SP 800-78].
+PIV Card Application Administration Keys SHALL meet the algorithm and key size requirements stated in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78)

 ## 4.4 Card Reader Requirements {#s-4-4}

 This section provides minimum requirements for the contact and contactless card readers.
 Also, this section provides requirements for PIN input devices.
-Further requirements are specified in [SP 800-96].
+Further requirements are specified in [[SP 800-96]](../_Appendix/references.md#ref-SP-800-96)

 ### 4.4.1 Contact Reader Requirements {#s-4-4-1}

-Contact card readers SHALL conform to the [ISO7816] standard for the card-to-reader interface.
-These readers SHALL conform to the Personal Computer/Smart Card (PC/SC) Specification [PCSC] for the reader-to-host system interface in general desktop computing environment.
+Contact card readers SHALL conform to the [[ISO7816]](../_Appendix/references.md#ref-ISO7816) standard for the card-to-reader interface.
+These readers SHALL conform to the Personal Computer/Smart Card (PC/SC) Specification [[PCSC]](../_Appendix/references.md#ref-PCSC) for the reader-to-host system interface in general desktop computing environment.
 Specifically, the contact card readers
-SHALL conform to the requirements specified in [SP 800-96].
-In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.
+SHALL conform to the requirements specified in [[SP 800-96]](../_Appendix/references.md#ref-SP-800-96)  In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.

 ### 4.4.2 Contactless Reader Requirements {#s-4-4-2}

-Contactless card readers SHALL conform to [ISO14443] standard for the card-to-reader interface and data transmitted over the [ISO14443] link SHALL conform to [ISO7816].
-In cases where these readers are connected to general-purpose desktop computing systems, they SHALL conform to [PCSC] for the reader-to-host system interface.
-Specifically, the contactless card readers SHALL conform to the requirements specified in [SP 800-96].
-In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.
+Contactless card readers SHALL conform to [[ISO14443]](../_Appendix/references.md#ref-ISO14443) standard for the card-to-reader interface and data transmitted over the [[ISO14443]](../_Appendix/references.md#ref-ISO14443) link SHALL conform to [[ISO7816]](../_Appendix/references.md#ref-ISO7816)  In cases where these readers are connected to general-purpose desktop computing systems, they SHALL conform to [[PCSC]](../_Appendix/references.md#ref-PCSC) for the reader-to-host system interface.
+Specifically, the contactless card readers SHALL conform to the requirements specified in [[SP 800-96]](../_Appendix/references.md#ref-SP-800-96)  In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.

 ### 4.4.3 Reader Resilience and Flexibility {#s-4-4-3}

-The international standard ISO/IEC 24727 [ISO24727] enables a high degree of interoperability between electronic credentials and relying subsystems by means of an adaptation layer.
-To make interoperability among PIV System middleware, card readers, and credentials more resilient and flexible, the Department of Commerce will evaluate ISO/IEC 24727 and propose an optional profile of ISO/IEC 24727 in [SP 800-73].
-The profile will explain how profile-conformant middleware, card readers, and PIV Cards can be used interchangeably with middleware, card readers, and PIV Cards currently deployed.
+The international standard ISO/IEC 24727 [[ISO24727]](../_Appendix/references.md#ref-ISO24727) enables a high degree of interoperability between electronic credentials and relying subsystems by means of an adaptation layer.
+To make interoperability among PIV System middleware, card readers, and credentials more resilient and flexible, the Department of Commerce will evaluate ISO/IEC 24727 and propose an optional profile of ISO/IEC 24727 in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73)  The profile will explain how profile-conformant middleware, card readers, and PIV Cards can be used interchangeably with middleware, card readers, and PIV Cards currently deployed.

 Specifications of the profile will become effective, as an optional means to implement PIV System